 The simple answer is to enable us to get more out of our meetings.

 The way we carry out meetings is changing; we currently find ourselves holding more meetings virtually than physically, and as such meeting productivity has been impacted.
 We have found through our user research that for many businesses, there sometimes are no notes or meeting summaries, particularly for internal meetings.
-These are the four reasons why we think meeting summaries are important.
+These are the four reasons why we think everyone should learn how to summarize a meeting.

 1. Meeting summaries help those who were absent

-Meeting summaries provide a breakdown of everything that was discussed, decisions that were made and by whom, and what follow up steps were agreed upon, including who is responsible for actioning each item.
+Meeting summaries provide a breakdown of everything that was discussed, decisions that were made and by whom, and what follow up steps were agreed upon, including who is responsible for actioning each item, and when the next meeting date will be.
 This enables anyone who was absent for all or part of a meeting to catch up and - providing the meeting notes have been taken effectively - feel in the loop as if they had been present.
 It also ensures that responsibility for any follow up steps is communicated effectively to those absent.

 2. Meeting summaries for those who need to refresh their memory

-We can all admit we’ve been there; there are instances where the minute you leave a meeting you realise you didn’t take in as much as you thought you had.
+We can all admit we’ve been there; there are instances where the minute you leave a meeting you realize you didn’t take in as much as you thought you had.